GdPaul1234/movie-pipeline/README.md

 ## Main commands

-### Basic workflow: detect and trim relevant segments + move to library
+### Basic workflow: detect and trim relevant segments + move to media library

 Once the configuration file has been filled in and all registrations made: